bayleedev/li3_unit/readme.md

 ### Extra Assertions

 Currently tests extend \lithium\test\Unit instead, extend \li3_unit\test\Unit which extends the default lithium Unit this gives you access to new assertion methods.
+To read up on all the different assertions visit the [assertions.md](https://github.com/BlaineSch/li3_unit/blob/master/assertions.md) file.

 ~~~ php
 <?php